Event 3 of the Repco Supercars Championship, Albert Park, Melbourne, Australia. 7 April 2022

 Share this post

-Dylan O’Keeffe has returned to the Porsche Paynter Dixon Carrera Cup Australia winner’s circle with a dominant performance in Round 5 at Sandown on the …
+Dylan O’Keeffe has solidified second place in the Porsche Paynter Dixon Carrera Cup Australia standings with another overall podium – his fourth in five rounds ...

 Read More →